data-creative/data-creative.github.io/_posts/2016-04-09-node-for-rails-developers-part-5a-postgresql-datastore.md

  - node.js
  - npm
  - express.js
- - twitter-bootstrap
  - postgresql
 ---

 > This post is part of a series for *Rails* developers who want to get started with [*Node.js*](https://nodejs.org/en/).

 In this post, we will connect the application to a *PostgreSQL* datastore.